SnowyMouse/blue-gen/README.md

 # blue-gen
 This program combines multiple TIFF images into a single TIFF color plate for Halo Custom Edition bitmap creation.

 The syntax is simple: the paths to your images with sequences separated by `-s`.
+The last argument is the output image.

 By default, blue (`#0000FF`) is used to separate bitmaps and magenta (`#FF00FF`) is used to separate sequences.
 If any bitmap uses either color, then some other color unused by your bitmap(s) will be used, instead.
 If, somehow, you used